EdwhakKB/SC-SP-ENGINE/README.md

 ## Story mode menu rework:
 ![](https://i.imgur.com/UB2EKpV.png)
-* Added a different BG to every song (less Tutorial)
+* Added a different BG to every song (Other than Tutorial)
 * All menu characters are now in individual spritesheets, makes modding it easier.

 ## Credits menu